ilanitb16/Android-App/wiki/setup.md

 3. `cd api`
 4. `cd endPoints`
 5. change the first line `public static final String baseUrl = "http://10.0.0.17:3000"; ` to the ip address of the computer the node.js is ran on.
 IMPORTANT NOTE: Both the phone and the computer should be connected to the same network.
+Instead of 10.0.0.17 type your current one by checking ipconfig.

 Then run the app.